Samantha Wallace (netball)

-Samantha Wallace (born 16 January 1994) is a netball player from Trinidad and Tobago, who plays for the New South Wales Swifts in the Suncorp Super Netball league.
+Samantha Wallace (born 16 January 1994) is a netball player from Trinidad and Tobago, who played for the New South Wales Swifts in the Suncorp Super Netball league.

 Career

 Wallace moved to Australia to play for the New South Wales Swifts at the start of the 2017 season, having been recruited from the Hertfordshire Mavericks of the English Netball League.
 She is the first player from Trinidad and Tobago to play in Australia's netball competition.
-Wallace has played at the goal shooter and attack positions for the duration of her time at the Swifts.
+Wallace has played at the goal shooter for the duration of her time at the Swifts.
 In 2019 she was part of the Swifts premiership team and was awarded the MVP Award for her performance in the 2019 Super Netball Grand Final.

 Wallace has represented the Trinidad and Tobago national netball team at the 2015 and 2019 Netball World Cup.

+During the 2021 season she was said to be the fifth best Netball player tying with Towera Vinkhumbo of Malawi in a poll by Netball Scoop.